 1. NAME, OFFICE AND PURPOSES OF CORPORATION.

-1.3 Purposes.
-The purpose of INTIX is as follows: To lead the forum for the entertainment ticketing industry.
+1.3 Purpose.
+The purpose of INTIX is as follows: To ignite and sustain success.

 back to top